-Year-Round Home Maintenance Tasks
+Monthly Home Maintenance Checklist

 Check Your Plumbing

 Regular plumbing maintenance will help you keep leaks at bay and make sure wastewater leaves.
 Be careful not to rinse anything down the drain that may cause clogs, including hair and other debris, and when a clog occurs, clear it ASAP.
-Taking the pipe below the sink apart, using chemical drain cleaner or using a drain snake are all effective means.
+Taking the pipe below the sink apart, using a monthly chemical drain cleaner or using a drain snake are all effective means.

 Keep an eye out for leaky pipes, whether it’s a bathtub faucet or beneath your kitchen sink.
 Fixing a dripping faucet or pipe early on with plumber’s tape or replacing a gasket is much cheaper than a hefty water bill.
 It’s also important to clean sink aerators and shower heads with a vinegar solution to remove and sediment that may have collected.

 Spring Home Maintenance Tasks